The Health Care Reform Ruling and Me

 Jul 13th, 2012

 It will be hard to say that it will work for the better or that it will work to our disadvantage because the reform means different things to different people.
-Some stand to gain while some believe that it will just make matters worse for our health care system and poses a threat to the people’s freedom.
+Some stand to gain while some believe that it will just make matters worse for our healthcare system and pose a threat to the people’s freedom.

-Those that will benefit the most from health care reform are those who want to be insured but are having a hard time acquiring coverage – either because they have a pre-existing condition or they simply can’t afford paying the premiums and the out-of-pocket costs.
+Those that will benefit the most from health care reform are those who want to be insured but are having a hard time acquiring coverage – either because they have a pre-existing condition or they simply can’t afford to pay the premiums and the out-of-pocket costs.
 The Affordable Care Act wants to ensure that almost all Americans are covered with health insurance.
-The new law plans to make every way possible for everyone to acquire coverage- through subsidies, health exchanges or Medicaid expansion.
+The new law plans to make every way possible for everyone to acquire coverage- through subsidies, health exchanges, or Medicaid expansion.

 Expect more taxes.
-In order to support the provisions of the new law, more taxes will be collected.
+To support the provisions of the new law, more taxes will be collected.
 Families with income below 400% of the FPL (federal poverty level) will be given financial aid to pay their premiums.
 Where will they get the money to fund this?
 From Americans who decide to forgo insurance and will therefore need to pay a penalty through tax.

 Forbes.com gives a clear example: